Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotels

 Compared to neighboring Tuscany, Umbria is significantly less expensive.
 Even the most elegant hotels are a good value, and you can often splurge on a larger room or suite for the same amount of money that a much smaller accommodation would cost just an hour’s drive away.
-The Palazzo Bontadosi Hotel & Spa, for example, is a historic palazzo with frescoed ceilings and an excellent restaurant, right on Montefalco’s delightful main square.
-If you’d rather be a bit farther into the countryside, Borgo della Marmotta in the rolling hills north of Spoleto is a renovated hamlet with a country-chic vibe and farm-to-table restaurant.
+The Palazzo Bontadosi Hotel & Spa on Montefalco’s main square, for example, is a historic palazzo with a design aesthetic that includes frescoed ceilings alongside contemporary-design furniture and art.
+If you’d rather be a bit farther into the countryside, Borgo della Marmotta, in the rolling hills north of Spoleto, is a renovated hamlet with a country-chic vibe and a farm-to-table restaurant.

 Restaurants the locals love

 Ask anyone who appreciates food and wine in Umbria, and they will all send you to the same place: L’Alchimista in Montefalco’s pretty main piazza.
-Despite its memorable food, extensive wine list, Italian mamma who comes out of the kitchen periodically to check on diners, incredible popularity (reservations are a must in high season), and general pretty-close-to-perfection vibe, this casual trattoria hasn’t upped its prices in years, making it quite possibly the best value north of Rome.
+Despite its recent expansion and incredible popularity (it was featured on an Italian cooking show, so reservations are a must), this casual trattoria continues to offer exceptional takes on traditional cuisine.
 The dish you’ll still be thinking about six months later?
 Gnocchi al Sagrantino, potato dumplings cooked in the town’s beloved wine.

 In Perugia, tables at the historic Da Cesarino are always crowded with local politicians and personalities sitting alongside students and travelers.
 The fare is solid and classic, and in summer, you can sit outside to take in the view of the town’s iconic fountain.
 The service is of the Italian no-nonsense variety, but for the most local dining experience in Perugia, there is no better place.